 - Providing a jail, courthouse, office space, and supplies for all county officers and the district court

 BOCC meetings are typically held at 9 a.m. on Wednesdays, except for the last Wednesday of the month.
-Two seats are next up for election in 2024.
+During the next Board of County Commissioners election, in 2026, there will be three seats up for election.

 Sedgwick County Clerk